FPtje/GLuaFixer/README.md

 `lint_spaceBetweenParens` | Whether to warn about there being spaces between parentheses.
 This option used to be named `lint_spaceAfterParens`.
 For backwards compatibility that option still works.
 `lint_spaceBetweenBrackets` | Whether to warn about there being spaces between brackets.
 This option used to be named `lint_spaceAfterBrackets`.
 For backwards compatibility that option still works.
 `lint_spaceBetweenBraces` | Whether to warn about there being spaces between braces.
 This option used to be named `lint_spaceAfterBraces`.
 For backwards compatibility that option still works.
+`lint_spaceBeforeComma` | Whether to warn about spaces before the comma.
+This option depends on `prettyprint_spaceBeforeComma` on whether the space is wanted.
+`lint_spaceAfterComma` | Whether to warn about spaces after the comma.
+This option depends on `prettyprint_spaceAfterComma` on whether the space is wanted.

 ## Pretty print options
 These options affect the pretty printing functionality of `glualint`.